Zurück zum Blog

 .NET Core

-Regarding applicability, .NET Core is best utilized when you work on cross-platform projects that need to be compatible with multiple operating systems such as Windows, Linux and Mac.
+Regarding applicability, .NET Core is best utilized when you work on cross-platform projects that need to be compatible with multiple operating systems such as Windows, Linux, and Mac.

 Lastly, .NET Core is excellent for working with Docker containers.
 In fact, Microservices and Containers are often used together to improve efficiency and scalability.
-Docker containers are lightweight software packages that allow for seamless integration across multiple different computing environments in a completely standardized manner.
+Docker containers are lightweight software packages that allow for seamless integration across multiple computing environments in a completely standardized manner.

 ASP.NET

 ASP.NET is an open-source web development framework for writing web applications on the .NET framework.
-It succeeds its predecessor ASP (Active Server Pages) as a more reliable, more flexible and more powerful framework that offers security and speed all at once.
+It succeeds its predecessor, ASP (Active Server Pages), as a more reliable, more flexible, and more powerful framework that offers security and speed all at once.

 In a nutshell, here’s how the different components of ASP.NET work:

-Language: in ASP.NET, you can write your projects in either C#, F# or Visual Basic.
+Language: in ASP.NET, you can write your projects in either C#, F#, or Visual Basic.

 Unity (Game Engine)

 In fact, rather than hard-coding a game from scratch, you can use Unity to craft a game with the help of its many features – neatly tucked in a single place.
-Some of these features include folder and file navigation, timeline tool for producing and editing animations and a powerful visual editor with drag-and-drop functionalities and almost limitless possibilities for producing a full-fledged game.
+Some of these features include folder and file navigation, a timeline tool for producing and editing animations, and a powerful visual editor with drag-and-drop functionalities and almost limitless possibilities for producing a full-fledged game.

-Unity is written in C# and C++ (with some exceptions) and it supports C# as the main scripting language for game mechanics for both 2D and 3D games.
+Unity is written in C# and C++ (with some exceptions), and it supports C# as the main scripting language for game mechanics for both 2D and 3D games.

 Go (Golang)

-Go (Golang) is an open-source, statically typed and high performing programming language developed by Google and released in 2012.
+Go (Golang) is an open-source, statically typed, and high-performing programming language developed by Google and released in 2012.

 It’s one of the simplest programming languages, featuring an easy learning curve and almost nonexistent barrier to entry for beginner programmers.
 In fact, some have anecdotally claimed that total beginners can build an application in GO in just a few hours – albeit with proper guidance.

-What’s up with the name though?
+What’s up with the name, though?
 Well, the original name of the language is Go, while Golang comes (incorrectly) from the now-defunct domain name golang.org (redirects to go.dev).
 In a nutshell, Go and Golang are one and the same.

 What about features?

 Go supports concurrency.
 In programming linguistics, concurrency refers to running two or more processes in an ‘interweaving’ way via context switching on shared resources.
-In concurrent programming, processes complete in overlapping fashion on a single CPU or core.
+In concurrent programming, processes complete in an overlapping fashion on a single CPU or core.

-Additionally, Go supports a very powerful library and toolsets that eliminate the need for third-party packages altogether.
-These are Gofmt (formatting), Gorun (adds a so-called ‘bang line’ for further Python cross-compatibility), Goget (GitHub library downloader) and Godoc (code parsing).
+Additionally, Go supports a powerful library and toolset that eliminates the need for third-party packages altogether.
+These are Gofmt (formatting), Gorun (adds a so-called ‘bang line’ for further Python cross-compatibility), Goget(GitHub library downloader), and Godoc (code parsing).

 Finally, the official website features a playground area where you can go (heh) and unleash your imagination in multiple creative ways.